kgroveshok/z80-homebrew/WORD-LIST.md

 ### ) ( -- )  End of comment |  DONE

+### SCRATCH ( u -- addr ) Provides 20 word array.
+Can be used as single byte or as a word by passing the offset on stack.
+Pushes the resulting address to stack.  |  DONE

 ### +! ( u a -- )  Increment byte at address a by the value u | DONE